daxas-boop/library/README.md

 1. Clone this project locally.
 2. Run `npm install`.
-3. Run `npm run dev`.</br>
+3. Run `npm run dev`. </br>
-Open http://localhost:8080/ to view it in the browser.
+ Open http://localhost:8080/ to view it in the browser. </br>
  The page will reload if you make edits.

 ## Dependecies
 * [Bootstrap](https://getbootstrap.com/)